Data augmentation in Bayesian neural networks and the cold posterior effect: BACKGROUND

 \subsection{Bayesian inference}

-Bayesian inference allows us to infer a distribution over our parameters of interest, concretely addressing the estimation of uncertainty.
-It prescribes a strict procedure for updating beliefs about unknown quantities in light of observed data.
-The model is specified by a prior on the weights $\P(\w)$ and a likelihood $\P(\y|\w, \X) = \prod_{i=1}^N \P(y_i|\w, \x_i)$.
+Bayesian inference allows us to infer a distribution over neural network weights, which incorporates uncertainty induced by having finite data.
+Bayes prescribes a strict procedure for updating beliefs about unknown quantities in light of observed data.
+The model is specified by a prior on the weights $\P(\w)$ and a log-likelihood, $\sum_{i=1}^N \L^i(y_i;\w)$.
 Thus, the log-posterior is given by

 Without augmentation, the multi-class classification log-likelihood is given by